-I am an assistant professor at a small public university in the Midwest.
-I earned my PhD in neuroscience at University of Iowa.
-I currently teach aging/developmental psych, physiological psychology, and research methods courses.
+I am an assistant professor of psychology at a small, teaching-focused public university in the Midwest.
+I earned my PhD in neuroscience (cognitive track) at University of Iowa.
+I currently teach physiological psychology, general psychology, aging, and research methods courses.

-Along with teaching and research, I am an avid long distance runner with four marathons and a 50k under my belt.
-I also enjoy cycling, hiking, walking my dogs, canoeing/kayaking, reading & writing, and craft beer.
+I am an avid long distance runner and have run five marathons and two 50ks.
+I also enjoy hiking, walking my dogs, canoeing/kayaking, reading & writing, and craft beer.